tollivne/IntroToProg-Python-Mod06/docs/index.md

 2. Renumbered menu items and renumbered the choices in the code.
 3. Added the return parameter “success” to each of the processing function return statements

-After convert my existing code by renaming variables, removing menu options, renumbering the menu, and renumbering the choices in the code,  I then added the word “Success” to the return values for all the processing functions.
+After converting my existing code by renaming variables, removing menu options, renumbering the menu, and renumbering the choices in the code,  I then added the word “Success” to the return values for all the processing functions.
 This gave me an error message telling me that the list row indices needed to be “integers” and not “text” values.
 Since I had not made any changes to the list or the indices, I was stumped for a substantial period of time by this error message.
 I hit “undo” and tested the code repeatedly until I got to the point where I no longer received the error message.
 I was able to isolate the problem to having added “Success” to the list of return values without unpacking the tuple to indicate that the function was returning more than one parameter.
 To resolve the problem I changed the code to unpack the tuple to get the value of the strStatus.
 For example, the code in Figure 16 was changed to the code in Figure 17 to resolve the error message.
 ```
 lstTable = Processor.add_data_to_list(strTask, strPriority, lstTable)
 ```